hasham56/LoginRegister-with-DataBase/README.md

 # LoginRegister-with-DataBase
-This is a Login/Registeration CRUD app coded in c# with attached mysql database.
+This is a Login/Registeration app coded in c# with attached mysql database.

 ## Setup
  - Step1: Run Xampp Apache and Mysql.